Alice-ArtsLab/mosaicode/docs/source/user-documentation/getting-started/install-run.rst

 #################################
-Installing and running the Harpia
+Installing and running the Mosaicode
 #################################

 **********